 AM2 – I think that’s a little bit…when we were at college doing our MA if you said you were a painter there was a bit of…now it doesn’t have that…

 J – But the people you were at college with are probably defining the taste of here and now.

-D – My favourite retort to paintings belatedness, is that its done pretty well for the past 40,000 years.
+D – My favourite retort to painting, what do you think that paintings not very important anymore…well its done pretty well for the past 40,000 years

 H- on this note the painting issue is something we are going to come back to later in the year with James and some other painters so it is to be continued!

 The Ward by Gideon Mendel – Exhibition at The Fitzrovia Chapel every Wednesday and Sunday until December 3rd